Jschnuckle/twitBOT/README.md

 # twitBOT
 Twitter Bot
+- purpose: building personal experience with node.js and generative text algorithms
 - makes use of some functionality from 'twit'
   - a Twiter API Client by ttzele
-- purpose: building personal experience with node.js and generative text algorithms
+- utilizes some of "The Coding Trains" markov chain videos